Therapy for Managing Weight in Boston, MA

 Weight management is not always as simple as calories consumed and calories burned.
 There are many ways to approach weight management, and one is to look at what it takes to live with self-acceptance and to pursue health goals in a healthy way.
 This is what counseling focuses upon.
 Instead of counting calories or teaching exercise technique, counseling looks at equipping people to think about their health in a holistic way so they can be both emotionally and physically healthy.

-The therapists at Thriveworks Boston offer appointments for weight management.
+The weight management therapists at Thriveworks Boston want to help.
 Many of our clients are tired of following the latest health craze, and they are ready to make steady, long-term changes for their health.
 Our therapists are happy to guide that process.

 Challenges with Health in America